 Last year I went into the doctor because I wondered if I had a strain of influenza that was going around the area where we live.
 It turned out that I only had a bad cold.
 The thing that surprised me about this was that along with a prescription for cough medicine, the doctor also wrote a long list of supplements that I could take as well as other alternatives.
 Topping the list were things like, “rest as much as possible” and “drink more clear liquids than normal”.
 He then went on to add elderberry syrup, vitamin C or foods rich in vitamin C and garlic to the list, and said to diffuse eucalyptus, peppermint and lemon oils while sleeping to settle the cough down so I could sleep.
 This was most certainly not the advice any doctor would’ve given just 20 years ago, but I found myself thankful for something proactive that I could do that would not harm my body and could possibly speed my recovery time.

 For elderly patients, advice like this can be of great benefit.
 Instead of telling a patient they have a cold & let them go home to suffer it out, a doctor can give them proactive advice like that listed above.
 Even if the advice only shortens the duration by a couple of days or lessens the severity of the cold by a small amount, it can be a godsend for an elderly patient.
 Elderly individuals are often at a higher risk for things like pneumonia.
-If that risk can be reduced by a fraction, over the whole senior community, great strides can be made in quality of life.
+If that risk can be reduced by a fraction, over the whole senior care community, great strides can be made in quality of life.
 Senior citizens are also more likely to have health changes for the worse that have quick onsets and turn serious very quickly.
 It’s important to give them all the tools at our disposal so that they can be an active part of the healing process.

 People have varying opinions about alternative medicines and therapies.
 If you have a loved one, however, that has been to the doctor and the doctor is not able to give a clear diagnosis or treatment plan, you may want to consider utilizing some alternative ways to find wellness for that individual.